idptools/dodo/README.md

 Steps 4–6 run in that order because that is decreasing order of constraint: a loop is pinned at both ends inside one domain, a connecting IDR is pinned between two domains that have already been positioned for it, and a terminal IDR is free at one end and can go almost anywhere.
-Build the loose regions first and they occupy space the tight ones then cannot avoid.

-**Step 3 is the one that makes the rest work, and it is easy to miss.** AlphaFold has no way to know where to put two domains joined by a long disordered linker, so it packs them together — measured on real models, **2–3.6× closer than the linker between them predicts** (p300's 151-residue linker: a 26.1 Å gap against a 94.9 Å prediction).
-Rebuilding the linker into that gap can only produce a compact blob wedged between domains.
-The fix isn't a better linker builder; it's moving the domains.

-**Folded-domain atoms are never rebuilt.** They come from AlphaFold (or AlphaFold3, or a crystal structure) and are trusted.
+**Folded-domain atoms are never rebuilt.** They come from AlphaFold (or AlphaFold3, or a crystal structure, or wherever else) and are trusted.
 A domain only ever moves as a rigid body, and DODO checks
-that: after each domain is repositioned, `verify_rigid` asserts its internal geometry is unchanged to within **10⁻⁶ Å** — a bound set to catch a non-rigid transform, not floating-point noise.
-The residual of a float64 rigid move comes in far under it: measured across these structures, ~10⁻¹³ Å.
+that: after each domain is repositioned.

 ## Build modes